Kuree/pysv/docs/advanced/internal.rst

 How pysv works
 ==============

 pysv relies heavily on pybind11 to interface with Python interpreter.
+It is done via embedding the Python interpreter inside the shared library.
+You can find more details on `pybind11's documentation`_.

 Function code generation